Guide to the Best Digital Photo Processors and Photo Editing Software

-Home » Articles » Halloween Photo Tips & Ideas
+home » Articles » Halloween Photo Tips & Ideas

-Halloween photo ideasHalloween is one of THE biggest holidays of the year for picture taking.
-In fact, is some households, Halloween is a bigger deal for the kids than Christmas.
+Halloween is one of THE biggest holidays of the year for picture taking.
+In fact, in some households, Halloween is a bigger deal for the kids than Christmas.
 Creatively carved jack-o'-lanterns, Monster Bashes, houses and yards decked in ghostly decor, and lady bugs, princesses, Harry Potters, and scary vampires knocking at the door -- what better opportunity could you have for fun, colorful photos?
 Here are some ideas for making the most of your Halloween pictures:

 Light Your Photos Carefully

-Because most activity occurs after dark, Halloween photos can be a bit tricky to shoot.
+photographing kids at Halloween works best at dusk.Because most activity occurs after dark, Halloween photos can be a bit tricky to shoot.
 The best time to take your photos and get sharp, well-lit pictures is at dusk.
 You'll still have enough natural light to snap photos and capture creepy costumes without your flash.
 After the sun goes down, use an ISO setting of 400 or higher and hold your camera steady.
 If you have a tripod, now is a good time to use it.
 When photographing your trick-or-treaters after dark, you will likely need your flash.
 But since Halloween is supposed to be dark and ghoulish, work with it.
 Instead of turning on your flash, have someone shine a flashlight from off to the side for a properly scary shot.

-Shutterfly.com Tip: Try to shoot your subject, be it jack-o'-lantern on ghostly ghoul, up close.
+take Halloween photos of your kids up closeTry to shoot your subject, be it jack-o'-lantern on ghostly ghoul, up close.
 Don't worry about getting your pirate from head-to-toe, and shoot from your child's height, not yours.
-Fill the frame with your subject for the best shot; avoid getting distracting stuff in the background of your picture.
+Fill the frame with your subject for the best shot; avoid getting

 Tip: If you're taking a picture of your perfectly carved pumpkin, put several lights in in, not just one, to get a really glowing globe.